pdurbin/dvn-vagrant/readme.md

+# WARNING

+## This is a demo... a proof of concept... please go ahead try it and if you have any questions or feedback please post to https://groups.google.com/group/dataverse-community but the official DVN installation process is described in the Installer's Guide at http://guides.thedata.org

 # The Dataverse Network (DVN) on Vagrant

 "The Dataverse Network is an open source application to publish, share, reference, extract and analyze research data." -- http://thedata.org